KennthShang/PhaMer/README.md

                             input fasta file
       --len MINIMUM_LEN
-                            predict only for sequence >= len bp (default 3000) --out OUTPUT_CSV
+                            predict only for sequence >= len bp (default 3000) --proteins PROTEIN_FA
+                            An optional protein file.
+If you have already annotated your contigs, you can use them as the inputs.
+                            Otherwise, PhaMer will run prodigal to translate your contigs.
+      --threads NUM
+                            Number of threads to run PhaMer (default 8) --dbdir DR
+                            An optional path to store the database directory (default database/) --out OUTPUT_CSV
                             The output csv file (prediction)
       --reject THRESHOLD